 Each study provided data reflecting the same constructs, based on the same theoretical and operational definitions.
 Studies mostly used standardized measures or instruments that are well-used in the field of (developmental) psychology and have been validated and normed.
-However, different measures or instruments were used to assess the same construct across studies and these measures were not always scaled commensurately.
-Before data of separate studies could be integrated, data was harmonized: recoding of variables so that constructs are scored with identical values in each study.
+However, different measures or instruments were used to assess the same construct across studies, and these measures were not always scaled led Studies